truenas/documentation/content/TruenasApps/UsingCustomApp.md

 ### Using ixVolumes

-Using ixVolumes, you can allow TrueNAS to create a dataset on the apps storage pool.
+Use ixVolumes to allow TrueNAS to create a dataset on the apps storage pool.
 Like host paths, ixVolumes are mounted as Docker bind mounts and can be mounted read only.
 In most use cases, ixVolume storage is better suited to app testing, while host volumes are better for production deployments.